 4. The Out-of-Pocket / Private Insurance Model (e.g., United States, parts of India, some emerging economies)

-In the United States, there is no single universal system.
-Instead, most nonelderly adults receive coverage through employer-sponsored group health plans.
-This creates a uniquely American “benefits ecosystem” that is complex, costly, and highly regulated.
+In the U.S., there's no universal system.
+Most nonelderly adults get coverage through employer-sponsored group health plans.
+This creates a uniquely American benefits ecosystem—complex, costly, and heavily regulated.

 - Employee benefits: Employees get coverage through their job, with costs shared between employer and worker.
-Employer plans are highly varied: HDHPs, PPOs, HMOs, self-funded plans, and now emerging health-to-wealth systems like WellthCare.
-Benefits are not standardized-design depends entirely on the employer.
+Plans vary widely: HDHPs, PPOs, HMOs, self-funded plans, and emerging health-to-wealth systems like WellthCare.
+WellthCare creates a compounding cycle: $0-copay care leads to healthier employees, which lowers claims, funds store rewards and retirement contributions, and improves retention.
+Benefits aren't standardized—design depends on the employer.

 - Employer role: Massive.
-Employers are the primary architects of health benefits, selecting plans, managing compliance (ERISA, HIPAA, ACA, COBRA), setting premiums, and often administering wellness programs.
-This creates major administrative burden but also gives employers enormous control over cost and design.
+Employers are the primary architects of health benefits, selecting plans, managing compliance (ERISA, HIPAA, ACA, COBRA), setting premiums, and often running wellness programs.
+That's a big administrative burden, but it also gives employers enormous control over cost and design.

 - WellthCare insight: This fragmentation is exactly why WellthCare can enter as a zero-risk add-on (the "Trojan Horse") and then prove value before migrating employers to a fully aligned self-funded system.
 No other country's structure allows such a direct employer-to-benefit redesign pathway.